 A. Capital budget expenditures of less than ten thousand dollars (\$10,000), which are reflected in approved line item budgets, require approval by the Organizational unit Manager, the unit supervisor (e.g. Dean) and the Senior Officer.
 Any capital item not included in the approved capital budget and any requisition \$10,000 or greater also require the approval of the President.
+Requisition for items not included in the approved capital budget and the supervisor (e.g. Dean) and the supervisor of the President.
 Requisition for items not included in the approved capital budget must be accompanied by an explanatory memo and budget adjustment form, if needed, showing the source of funding that will be used to pay for the unbudgeted capital item.
 In situations where the College has deferred approving a capital budget, all requisitions require the approval of the President and must be accompanied by an explanatory memo and a budget adjustment form.

-- B. Any single capital item or combination of complementary items with a value of fifty thousand dollars (\$50,000) or greater requested for purchase requires the approval of the Board of Trustees.
-Written justification for such purchases should be presented to the Vice President for Business, Finance and Administration along with the purchase requisition for budgetary review and placement on the agenda of the Board. - C. Normally the budget plan approved by the Board will contain a line-item capital budget.
+B. Any single capital item or combination of complementary items with a value of fifty thousand dollars (\$50,000) or greater requested for purchase requires the approval of the Board of Trustees.
+Written justification for such purchases should be presented to the Vice President for Business, Finance and Administration along with the purchase requisition for budgetary review and placement on the agenda of the Board.

+C. Normally the budget plan approved by the Board will contain a line-item capital budget.
 Board adoption of the annual budget constitutes authority to proceed with the purchase of all capital items itemized in the budget.
 However, since the Commonwealth decisions with respect to the level of capital funds that will be made available are frequently delayed, authorization to